orionrobots/bokeh_joystick_widget/README.md

 The widget has x and y properties that are updated as the joystick is moved.
 The x and y properties are in the range -100 to 100.

-The widget makes use of <https://github.com/bobboteck/JoyStick/>.
+The widget is derived from <https://github.com/bobboteck/JoyStick/>.

 ## Setup